ChrisZhu2050/chriszhu2050.github.io/README.md

         graph LR
             A[a b c d b c d] --> B[a X d X d] --> C[a Y]
       ```
-    > Use X="bc" & Y="Xd" to be intuitive
+      > Use X="bc" & Y="Xd" to be intuitive, the are unicode codes particularlly in BPE
         "a bcd" are the final 2 tokens, and "bcd" may be added to the vocabulary
       - Byte-level BPE(?)
       - WordPiece(?)
       - Unigram(?)